chiulab/SURPI-plus-dist/README.md

 1. Configure a server
 2. Make the SURPI container image
 3. Build the reference dataset
-4. Download example fastq file from NCBI
+4. Download an example fastq file from NCBI, e.g., https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR8580936
 5. Run SURPI on the fastq file
 6. Examine results as `.annotated` and/or `.counttable` files